logo

 For Allergy Sufferers

 Tracking the presence of airborne pollen or microscopic fungal spores is the best way to prevent or reduce allergen exposure.
-For those susceptible to pollen allergens, aerobiologists have developed cutting-edge tools that provide users with accurate allergy symptom forecasts.
+For individuals sensitive to pollen allergens, aerobiologists have developed cutting-edge tools that provide users with accurate allergy symptom forecasts.

 Pollen allergic rhinitis is a common disease.
 Symptoms of allergic rhinitis occur in nose, but can spread to the eyes, ears, sinuses and lungs.
 The most common symptoms are itchy nose, runny nose and sneezing.
-Sensitive individuals report nasal congestion as the most common symptom, although some tend to refer to these sensations as runny nose or prolonged sneezing.
-In addition to nasal symptoms, inhalation of airborne allergens can cause symptoms of ocular conjunctivitis, such as itchy eyes, watery eyes etc. Individuals may also complain of ear symptoms.
-Chronic allergic rhinitis can lead to respiratory problems, such as snoring, open-mouth breathing, increased sinus pressure, and itching of the throat which may turn into involuntary persistent pressure on the upper palate.
-Individuals with allergic rhinitis should be aware that repeated exposure with the allergen leads to more severe reactions, longer lasting symptoms and long-term residual effects.
+Sensitive individuals report nasal congestion as the most common symptom, although some tend to refer to runny nose or prolonged sneezing.
+In addition to nasal symptoms, inhalation of airborne allergens can cause symptoms of ocular conjunctivitis, such as itchy or watery eyes etc. Individuals may also complain of ear symptoms.
+Chronic allergic rhinitis can lead to respiratory problems, such as snoring, open-mouth breathing, increased sinus pressure, and throat itching, which can lead to persistent upper-palate pressure.
+Individuals with allergic rhinitis should be aware that repeated exposure to allergens often results in more severe reactions, longer lasting symptoms and long-term residual effects.
 For more information about symptoms and treatment, ask your doctor.

 Eyes